Skip to main content.

 • Bard Network

-Building on a 160-year history as a competitive and innovative undergraduate institution, Bard College’s mission has expanded across the country, around the world, and to meet broader student needs
+Building on a 164-year history as a competitive and innovative undergraduate institution, Bard College's mission has expanded across the country, around the world, and to meet broader student needs.

-There are approximately 1,800 undergraduates at the Annandale campus, representing all regions of the country.
-Over 12 percent of the student body is international, representing more than 40 countries.
+Undergraduates at the Annandale campus come from all regions of the country.
+Over 18 percent of the student body is international, representing more than 40 countries.
 Undergraduates share the campus with the students and faculty of a conservatory of music and several graduate programs, which present lectures, concerts, and exhibitions that are open to the entire College community.
-Affiliated programs and research centers, such as the Levy Economics Institute, Hessel Museum of Art, Human Rights Project, Bard Field Station, and Hannah Arendt Center for Politics and Humanities, also enrich the undergraduate experience.
+Affiliated programs and research centers, such as the Fisher Center for Performing Arts, Levy Economics Institute, Hessel Museum of Art, Bard Field Station, and Hannah Arendt Center for Politics and Humanities, also enrich student life.

 Bard by the Numbers

-Founded in 1860, Bard is an independent, residential college of the liberal arts and sciences.
+• Founded in 1860, Bard is an independent, residential college of the liberal arts and sciences.
+Bard admission is selective with an acceptance rate of 50.7%.
+Read more about Bard’s student profile, campus stats, tuition, and financial aid.

 undergraduates